Safe Reinforcement Learning Using Black-Box Reachability Analysis: Evaluation

 The Turtlebot's control inputs are longitudinal velocity in $[0.00,0.25]$ m/s and angular velocity in $[-0.5, 0.5]$ rad/s (these are the bounds of $\actionspace_k$).
 The robot has wheel encoders, plus a planar lidar that generates $18$ range measurements evenly spaced in a $180^\circ$ arc in front of the robot.
 The robot requires $\nbrk = 6$ time steps to stop, so we set $\nplan = 8$.

-The quadrotor control inputs are commanded velocities up to 5 m/s in each spatial direction at each time step.
+The quadrotor control inputs are commanded velocities up to 5 m/s in each spatial direction at each time step. \tb{We note that we also experimented with learning low-level rotor speeds versus high-level velocity commands, and found that the velocity commands created the fairest testing conditions across all agents}.
 The robot is equipped with an IMU and a 16-channel lidar which receives range measurements around the robot in a $50^\circ$ vertical arc and a $360^\circ$ horizontal arc.
 The robot has $\nbrk = 10$, so we set $\nplan = 11$.